Thursday, October 29, 2020, 6:00pm-7:30pm Eastern

 ARMEN MARSOOBIAN, Dildilian Family Historian

-Join us for a virtual film screening of "The Dildilians: A Story of Photography and Survival," a documentary capturing the way of life in Anatolia, Turkey prior to the Armenian Genocide of 1915.
+Join us for a virtual film screening and discussion of "The Dildilians: A Story of Photography and Survival," a documentary capturing the way of life in Anatolia, Turkey prior to the Armenian Genocide of 1915.
 The story is told through the voices of family descendants of the Dildilians, a family of remarkable photographers, and supplemented with historical photographs and documents from the family archive.